-Count on our DWI defense lawyers after your arrest
+Count on our defense lawyers after your arrest

 Have you been charged with driving under the influence (DWI) in Texas?
-If so, you need a Texas DWI lawyer who knows the law and knows how to get results.
+If so, you need a lawyer who knows how to get results.
 You need The Webb Firm, P.C. based in Conroe, Texas.

-Criminal defense lawyer Amanda Webb brings a wealth of experience to such complex cases.
-Before founding her own law firm, Webb served as an Assistant District Attorney in Montgomery County.
+Criminal defense lawyer Amanda Webb brings a wealth of experience to complex cases.
+Before founding her own law firm, Webb served as an assistant district attorney in Montgomery County.
 As a result, she knows how the legal system works from both sides.

 Attorney Webb also understands the urgency of your case.
 When it comes to DWI charges in Texas, you often need to act fast.
 Otherwise, you could miss important deadlines and miss out on different options that may be available to you.